indieSoftware/ShortManuals/General.md

 To hide the file again, press again `cmd` + `shift` + `.` on the root folder in Finder.

-Alternatively to make hidden files visible permanently use the console by executing:
+However, this shortcut doesn't persist.
+To make hidden files visible permanently use the console by executing:

 	defaults write com.apple.finder AppleShowAllFiles YES